16 Content Creation Tools We’re All Loving Right Now

 Once you have a list of keywords you typically check out average monthly search volume and other data using tools such as Google Keyword Planner and Moz Keyword Explorer.

-Reviewing questions can provide new insights and perspectives including content ideas and keyword ideas.
-For example, when we search for ‘weddings’ using the Question Analyzer we find over 360,000 questions asked about weddings.
+Reviewing questions can provide new insights and perspectives including blog post ideas and keyword ideas.
+For example, when we search for ‘weddings’ using the Question Analyzer we find over 32,614 questions asked about weddings.

 These questions have been grouped into categories such as questions about: